earlution/dev-toolkit/KB/Documentation/User_Docs/framework-dependency-update-guide.md

 ## Overview

-This guide explains how to update Vibe Dev Kit frameworks when new versions are available.
+This guide explains how to update AI Dev Kit frameworks when new versions are available.
 It covers update mechanisms, notification systems, version compatibility, and how to respond to update notifications.

-**Key Feature:** When frameworks are updated in the vibe-dev-kit repository, you receive notifications about available updates and can update your project's framework dependencies automatically or manually.
+**Key Feature:** When frameworks are updated in the ai-dev-kit repository, you receive notifications about available updates and can update your project's framework dependencies automatically or manually.

 ---